 In Canada, the Copyright Act governs copyright law.
-Almost all forms of expression, like videos, paintings, musical scores, stories, or computer programs fall under copyright protection, so long as they are recorded in some way (such as a book or a computer file).
-Copyright is automatic whenever an original work is created, written down, recorded, or entered onto a computer.
+Almost all forms of expression, like videos, paintings, musical scores, performances, stories, or computer programs fall under copyright protection, so long as they are recorded in some way (such as a book or a computer file) or performed.
+Copyright is automatic whenever an original work is created, written down, performed, recorded, or entered onto a computer

-Copyright infringement (infringement means violating a law) is when a copyrighted work is reproduced, distributed, performed, publicly displayed or made into a very similar work without the permission of the copyright owner.
-According the Copyright Act, an infringer of copyright is liable for financial gain made as well as damages to the owner of the copyright.
-Penalties are decided by the court.
+Copyright “infringement” means violating the laws of copyright.
+Copyright laws are violated when a copyrighted work is reproduced, distributed, performed, publicly displayed or made into a very similar work without the permission of the copyright owner.
+Copyright infringement also includes acts of digital piracy and plagiarism.

 In Canada, all original published works are copyrighted.
-Generally speaking, if a website has a “share” button that allows users to copy and post content — websites like YouTube, Flickr, Photobucket — then it is OK to share the work without infringing on copyrights.
+Generally speaking, if a website has a “share” button that allows users to copy and post content — websites like YouTube, Flickr, Photobucket — then it is okay to share the work without infringing on copyrights.
 However, most websites do not have a share button and generally, it is illegal to copy and post content from them.
 So, for example, you should not copy and post pictures from Google Images, Bing, or eBay.
 You also should not post video or images that are copyrighted onto YouTube or on to social media sites.

 For more information about using or posting copyright videos or images online or on social media, you can find out more by visiting the following sites for YouTube, Google, Facebook and Instagram: